Toadie Rebecchi: Sonya Mitchell

 Toadie meets Sonya Mitchell (Eve Morey) and they begin a relationship.
 Moloney told Holy Soap that Sonya is Toadie's "someone special" and that she is perfect for him.
 Of Sonya, Moloney said "She's funny and a little bit zany and really accepting and loving as well."
 However, their relationship ends when Toadie reveals that he is back together with Steph.
 Toadie leaves Sonya "heartbroken", though he keeps the fact it is a sham a secret.
-Toadie becomes torn when Sonya tells him she loves him, but he carries on the lie.
 Of the situation, Moloney said "Toadie is in love with Sonya, but he's had to give up the chance to follow his heart.
 Now we see that he really wants nothing more than to be able to tell her he loves her and that he wants to be with her – but he just can't."
 Toadie realises that Sonya still loves him when he notices she is still wearing the bracelet he gave her.
 Toadie becomes jealous of Sonya's new boyfriend David Foster (Ben Ridgwell).
 Sonya discovers that the wedding is a sham and the baby is not Toadie's.
 She agrees to wait for Toadie, but Steph's secret is revealed early and Sonya and Toadie decide to start their relationship over.

 Callum wins tickets for a tropical cruise and he decides to give them to Toadie and Sonya.
 Toadie meets Eli Baker (P.J.
 Lane), Sonya's ex-boyfriend, on the trip.
 Eli brings "out an inferiority complex" in Toadie and he feels challenged by him.
 Toadie and Eli compete in a karaoke competition.
 The scenes for the cruise storyline were filmed in late August 2010, around Darling Harbour and on board the Pacific Jewel.
 The episodes marked only the second time Neighbours had filmed outside of Victoria.
 The actors and crew took five hours to shoot on and around the Pacific Jewel's running track and circus arena on the top deck.
 In February 2011, Morey revealed that she would like to see Toadie and Sonya have children together in the future.
 Toadie discovers that Sonya is Callum's mother and Morey explained that Toadie's reaction is one of devastation.
 Toadie has to ask Sonya if she ever loved him or was only with him to get Callum.
 Dieter Brummer joined the cast as Sonya's ex-boyfriend, Troy Miller in March 2011.
 Brummer told TV Week that Troy will cause waves between Sonya and Toadie.